CEAT Professional Development

 HAZWOPER for First Receivers

-The Oklahoma State Department of Health and Oklahoma State University College of Engineering, Architecture, and Technology (CEAT) Professional Development Department Present
+The Oklahoma State University Center for Rural Health and Oklahoma State University College of Engineering, Architecture, and Technology (CEAT) Professional Development Department Present.

-The Oklahoma State Department of Health (OSDH) now requires a consistent certification/recertification training program for all Health Care Facilities (HCF) in Oklahoma that are participating in the Assistant Secretary for Preparedness and Response (ASPR) grant.
+We are pleased to partner with OSU Center for Rural Health to provide the Oklahoma Hospital HAZWOPER for First Receivers Program.
 This program emphasizes adherence to the January 2005 Occupational Safety and Health Administration (OSHA) release of the “Best Practices for Hospital-Based First Receivers of Victims from Mass Casualty Incidents Involving the Release of Hazardous Substances”.
-Please note that in order for the state to incur the costs of your facility’s training, the training included in this program must be completed by the end of this ASPR fiscal year, June 30, 2021.
+Please note all training included in this program is based on OSHA annual training provisions and must be completed by the end of this fiscal year, June 30.

-Under this contract CEAT Professional Development agrees to meet the applicable portion of FERPA (Family Educational Rights and Privacy Act: 34 CFR Section 99).
+OSU CEAT Professional Development (OSU CEAT PD) intends to meet the applicable portion of FERPA (Family Educational Rights and Privacy Act: 34 CFR Section 99).
 Necessary recordkeeping regarding FERPA is included in this training.
-In order to meet the Federal Privacy requirements, all participants must complete a training records release form to give CEAT Professional Development permission to release their exam scores to OSDH and the employer.
-The form (page 1 of the exam), containing an original signature, must be submitted to CEAT Professional Development with the participant’s completed exam to get full credit for the training.
+In order to meet the Federal Privacy requirements, all participants must complete a training records release form in order to provide their permission for OSU CEAT PD to release their exam scores to their employer and OSU Center for Rural Health.

-It remains the employer's (HCF) responsibility that employee qualifications meet OSHA medical requirements under both HAZWOPER 29 CFR 1910.120 and Respiratory Protection 29 CFR 1910.134 (included on the enclosed HCF CD), and to keep accurate employee medical and training records
+The employer, Health Care Facility (HCF), retains full responsibility for employee qualifications to meet OSHA medical requirements under both HAZWOPER 29 CFR 1910.120 and Respiratory Protection 29 CFR 1910.134.

 12 X 20 Tarp